Retrieving Top-k Hyperedge Triplets: Models and Applications: Results

-All experiments are performed on a Linux operating system running on a machine with an Intel Xeon Gold processor at 2.1 GHz and 256GB memory.
+All experiments are performed on a Linux operating system with an Intel Xeon Gold processor at 2.1 GHz and 256GB memory.
 We implemented our algorithms in C++ and compiled using GCC 7.1.0 at the -O3 level.
-A public release of the implementation of the algorithms is currently pending institutional approval; a private copy may be available upon request.
+Our code is available at https://anonymous.4open.science/r/hyperedge-triplets-blinded.